-- Release the ASSIGN push-button.
+- 1) Press the ASSIGN push-button and hold it down. - 2) Press the SNAP SEND push-button on the keyboard. - Release the ASSIGN push-button.
 The device automatically returns to the normal play mode. - The SNAPSHOT command is transmitted immediately after activating the keyboard.

-4.2.6 Local Off
+4.2.6 LOCAL OFF in the UMX

 The LOCAL OFF in the UMX has the effect that value entries made via the control elements are neither transmitted to the MIDI OUT socket nor to the USB OUT.
-It is therefore possible in the LOCAL OFF mode, for example, to read just the rotary controls without transmitting data to the generally selected external devices.
+It is therefore possible in the LOCAL OFF mode, for example, to readjust the rotary controls without transmitting data to the generally selected external devices.

-- 1) Press the ASSIGN push-button and hold it down. - 2) Press the LOCAL OFF key. - 3) Release the ASSIGN push-button again and complete the desired settings on the control elements. - Then, press the ENTER key or the CANCEL key.
+- 1) Press the ASSIGN push-button and hold it down. - 2) Press the LOCAL OFF key. - Release the ASSIGN push-button again and complete the desired settings on the control elements. - 4) Then, press the ENTER key or the CANCEL key.
 The LED of the ASSIGN key goes off in both cases and you are in normal play mode again.

-4.2.7 Control elements assignment
+4.2.7 Assignment of control elements

-We explained in Chapter 4.2.2 how an individual channel can be assigned to each control element.
+We explained in chapter 4.2.2 how an individual channel can be assigned to each control element.
 You will now find out how to assign new controllers and a channel.

-- a) The assignment for rotary controls R1 R8, the MODULATION controller, the PITCH BEND wheel, as well as the DATA fader. - 1) Press the ASSIGN push-button and hold it down. - 2a) If you would like to assign one of the eight rotary controls, turn the respective controller. - 2b) If you assign the MODULATION controller, please activate one of the keys located below the lettering MOD WHEELASSIGN, MODULA, VOLUME or (C. You can bypass step 5, if you decide on the MODULA or the VOLUME key.
-The MIDI controller "MODULATION" (CC 1) or "CHANNEL VOLUME" (CC 7) is then directly assigned to the MODULATION controller without having to enter a controller number first.

-- 2c) If you assign the PITCH BEND wheel, please activate one of the keys located below the lettering PB WHEEL ASSIGN, PITCHBEND or CC.
-You can bypass step 5, if you decide on the PITCHBEND key.
-The original pitch bend function is then directly assigned to the PITCH BEND wheel. - 2d) If you complete an assignment for the DATA fader, please activate one of the keys located below the lettering SLIDERASSIGN, VOLUME or CC.
+- a) The assignment for rotary controls R1 R8, the MODULATION controller, the PITCH BEND wheel, as well as the DATA fader - 1) Press the ASSIGN push-button and hold it down. - 2a) If you would like to assign one of the eight rotary controls, turn the respective controller. - 2b) If you assign the MODULATION controller, please activate one of the keys located below the lettering MOD WHEEL ASSIGN, MODULA, VOLUME or CC.
+You can bypass step 5, if you decide on the MODULA and/or the VOLUME key.
+The MIDI controller "MODULATION" (CC 1) and/or "CHANNEL VOLUME" (CC 7) is then directly assigned to the MODULATION controller without having to enter a controller number first. - 2c) If you assign the PITCH BEND wheel, please activate one of the keys located below the lettering PB WHEEL ASSIGN, PITCH BEND or CC.
+You can bypass step 5, if you decide on the PITCH BEND key.
+The original pitch bend function is then directly assigned to the PITCH BEND wheel. - 2d) If you complete an assignment for the DATA fader, please activate one of the keys located below the lettering SLIDER ASSIGN, VOLUME or CC.
 You can bypass step 5 if you decide on the VOLUME key.
-The original volume function is then directly assigned to the DATA fader.

-- 3) Release the ASSIGN push-button again. - 4) Press one of the 16 channel push-buttons (H1) through (H16) to define the channel. - 5) Press the number keys on the keyboard in sequence until you have completely entered the desired controller number.
+The original volume function is then directly assigned to the DATA fader. - 3) Release the ASSIGN push-button again. - Press one of the 16 channel push-buttons CH 1 through CH 16 to define the channel. - 5) Press the number keys on the keyboard in sequence until you have completely entered the desired controller number.
 Only value entries between 0 and 127 are possible.
 Greater values are ignored by the device.

-Examples:

-- Press keys 1 and 4 if you have decided on CC 14, for example.

-- Press keys 1, 0 and 7 if you would like to select CC 107.
+values are ignored by the device.
+Example: - Press 1 and 4 if you have decided on CC 14 for example Press 1 , 0 and 7 if you would like to select CC 107.